 After my talk, many people came up to congratulate me and say how much they enjoyed it.
 Some purchased my book.
 I feel very grateful for such an outpouring of warmth and appreciation.
-I had not given any talks in quite awhile, the last one being in my home town of Deerfield, NH (on this same subject).
-Someone asked me if I was now going to "do the circuit."
-Hardly.
-I came out of "retirement" to provide this program.

-In preparing for the presentation, I must have re-read my book about five or six times, learning more each time I picked it up.
+In preparing for the presentation, I must have re-read my book about five or six times, learning more each time I picked it up!
 The captions, though tiny, are packed with information.
-I suggested using a magnifying glass.
+I suggest using a magnifying glass.
 I know mine comes in handy, even though I have 20/20 close-up vision with glasses.
 Even if someone did not want to "read" the whole book, the 247 beautiful color photos are a compelling reason to purchase it.
 Each photo represents a piece of history.